pydio/cells-sdk-go/README.md

 ## Versioning policy

 Between version 2.2 and 3.99 of the Cells server, as the API was still moving and even if we tried to stay backward compatible, we released a minor version of the SDK for each minor version of the Pydio Cells Server: if you are stuck with some servers in v2 or v3, you might still want to use a SDK that has same major.minor version to communicate with your server.

-Since the v4, you can use the latest version of the SDK to communicate with any Cells V4+ server.

 ## License